Netting to zero

 R&M's Head of ESG explains how the business is turning talk into action following its commitment to achieve net zero carbon emissions.

-Since mid-December 2020, fund managers with responsibility for over $40 trillion have committed to becoming net zero carbon1 and in the same month we had the five year anniversary of the Paris Agreement.
-As the dust settles on all of this, it will be interesting to see the solutions that start to emerge on how to actually achieve these hypothetical cuts to greenhouse gases by the middle of this century.
-More so when we consider there’s almost 60bn tonnes of carbon emitted into the atmosphere worldwide per annum2, an amount that has been steadily rising since 1990 with increasingly visible physical effects of climate change3.
+In recent years, significant carbon reduction undertakings have been made, and it will be interesting to see the solutions that start to emerge on how to actually achieve these hypothetical cuts to greenhouse gases by the middle of this century.
+This is even more significant when we consider there is almost 60bn tonnes of carbon emitted into the atmosphere worldwide per annum1, an amount that has been steadily rising since 1990 with increasingly visible physical effects of climate change2.

 Understanding emissions “Scopes”, as defined by the Greenhouse Gas (GHG) Protocol, is an essential first step.